-Make Sure the Thermostat is on the Right Setting
+Troubleshooting Step 1: Make Sure the Thermostat Is on the Right Setting

-Call in a Professional if that Doesn’t Work
+Troubleshooting Step 2: Call In a Professional If That Doesn’t Work

-A noisy furnace may be due to something as simple as a loose access panel or something more complex such as a problem with the belt.
+A noisy furnace may be due to something as simple as a loose access panel or something more complex such as a faulty belt.

 Over time, your electric furnace’s access panel may come loose.
-If it seems like the banging is due to this issue, try tightening the bolts on it and see if that works.
+If it makes a banging noise, it is likely due to this issue.
+Try tightening the bolts on it and see if that works.

 Your furnace has a belt that helps it run.
-Oftentimes, a noisy electric furnace is caused by a belt that’s loose, has come off, is unlubricated, or is broken.
-You may be able to fix the issue yourself – just make sure to turn your furnace off first.
+Oftentimes, a noisy electric furnace is caused by a belt that is loose, unhinged, unlubricated, or broken.
+You may be able to fix the issue yourself by simply re-adjusting the belt.
+Just make sure to turn your furnace off first.

-If you’ve tried one of the simple steps outlined above and your electric furnace is still not working right, it’s time to call in Cote’s Mechanical.
-Their licensed and experienced heater technicians will discover the cause of the issue and get it fixed for your promptly.
+If you’ve tried the simple steps outlined above and your electric furnace is still not working right, it’s time to call in Cote’s Mechanical.
+Their licensed and experienced heater technicians will discover the cause of the issue and help you get your electric furnace fixed promptly and effectively.